gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 - Links nodes & creates relationships between them.
 - Lets Gatsby know when nodes are finished sourcing so it can move on to processing them.

-A source plugin is a regular NPM package.
-It has a `package.json` file with optional dependencies as well as a [`gatsby-node.js`](/docs/api-files-gatsby-node) file where you implement Gatsby's [Node APIs](/docs/node-apis/).
-Read more about [Files Gatsby Looks for in a Plugin](/docs/files-gatsby-looks-for-in-a-plugin/) or [Creating a Generic Plugin](/docs/creating-a-generic-plugin).
+A source plugin is a regular npm package.
+It has a `package.json` file, with optional dependencies, as well as a [`gatsby-node.js`](/docs/api-files-gatsby-node) file where you implement Gatsby's [Node APIs](/docs/node-apis/).
+Read more about [files Gatsby looks for in a plugin](/docs/files-gatsby-looks-for-in-a-plugin/) or [creating a generic plugin](/docs/creating-a-generic-plugin).

 ## Implementing features for source plugins